panzerdp/dmitripavlutin.com/content/posts/052-javascript-closure/index.md

 Closures capture variables inside event handlers, callbacks.
 They're used in functional programming.
 Moreover, you could be asked how closures work during a Frontend job interview.

 Every JavaScript developer must know how closures work.
-Take it for granted.
+Deal with it <nobr>⌐■_■</nobr>.

 *Do you still struggle to understand closures?
 If so, ask me a question in a comment below!*